obstruse/ThermalCamera/README.md

 - Enhanced MLX90640 driver with no wait states.

-- Eliminated the 'Too many retries' error:  Refresh Rate no long dependant on I2C Transfer Speed.
+- Eliminated the 'Too many retries' error:  Refresh Rate no longer dependant on I2C Transfer Speed.

 - MLX90640 can either be connected to the I2C pins on a Raspberry Pi, or connected via the HDMI DDC pins on any computer running Linux.